In-vitro fertilisation (IVF) surrogacy adoption

 Section 6 of the Adoption Act 1955 requires that:

-- Intending parents may have the status of relative as defined in s2 of the Adoption Act (i.e. a sister or sister-in-law of either applicant), in which case they may take the child into their care with the mother’s agreement
+- intending parents may have the status of relative as defined in section 2 of the Adoption Act (that is, a sister or sister-in-law of either applicant), in which case they may take the child into their care with the mother’s agreement

 - if the intending parents are not relatives as defined, a social worker’s prior approval is required before they can take the child into their home for the purpose of adoption.